pauldennis2/TextQuest/JsonApiDoc.md

 ### JSON

 JSON (JavaScript Object Notation) is basically just a way to store data - in our case, all the data associated with a dungeon.
 If you're unfamiliar with JSON, you can read about it [here](https://www.w3schools.com/js/js_json_intro.asp).
 Rest assured, even if you're not a programmer it is fairly easy to pick up.
+One note is that JSON does not enforce any ordering on the properties; it's just as happy with `"name","description","items"` as with `"items", "description", "name"`.
+I recommend trying to stick with an order when you're creating your dungeon in order to keep things organized; see existing dungeons for examples/suggested order.

+### A Note on Conventions

+A convention in this case just means a general agreement (not a fun gathering of people who share a passion for something nerdy).
+First, I'd like to briefly describe some of the conventions I've used:

+* Events are all named with `lowerCamelCase` meaning the words are squished together with no spaces, with each word capitalized except the first.
+Example: `addMonster`.
+You have to use these event names to access events.
+If you tried `AddMonster` or `add_monster` the game wouldn't know what to do.

 ### Triggers, Events and Mapping